A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

 \item (Minimal compactification) There exist compactifications $\Igs_{K^p}\hookrightarrow \Igs^*_{K^p}$ over $\Bun_G$, extending the above cartesian diagram to the minimal compactification $\Shi_{K^p}^*$'s of the Shimura varieties. \item (Integral model) For $\G$ being a smooth parahoric model of $G$ over $\Z_p$, the cartesian diagram at level $K_p=\G(\Z_p)$ has a canonical integral model

-where $S_K^{\Diamond}$ is the v-sheaf\footnote{There are two ways of attaching a v-sheaf to an $\CO_E$-scheme, see Definition \ref{BigDiamond} and here we are using the one that views a test perfectoid space as a locally ringed space with its structure sheaf (instead of the integral structure sheaf) as sheaf of rings.} associated with the (conjectural) schematic canonical integral model of the Shimura variety at level $K$ over $\CO_E$, uniquely characterized by Conjecture 4.2.2 of \cite{PR}, $\mathrm{Sht}_{\G,\mu}/\Spd \CO_E$ is the moduli stack of ($p$-adic) $\G$-shtukas with one leg bounded by $\mu$, and the map $\pi_\text{crys}$ is given by the universal $\G$-shtuka on $S_K^{\Diamond}$.
+where $S_K^{\Diamond}$ is the v-sheaf\footnote{There are two ways to attach a v-sheaf to an $\CO_E$-scheme, see Definition \ref{BigDiamond} and here we are using the one that views a test perfectoid space as a locally ringed space with its structure sheaf (instead of the integral structure sheaf) as sheaf of rings.} associated with the (conjectural) schematic canonical integral model of the Shimura variety at level $K$ over $\CO_E$, uniquely characterized by Conjecture 4.2.2 of \cite{PR}, $\mathrm{Sht}_{\G,\mu}/\Spd \CO_E$ is the moduli stack of ($p$-adic) $\G$-shtukas with one leg bounded by $\mu$, and the map $\pi_\text{crys}$ is given by the (conjectural) universal $\G$-shtuka\footnote{Part b) of \cite[Conjecture 4.2.2]{PR} only asks there to be a universal $\mathcal{G}$-shtuka over $S_K^{\Diamond/}$, see Definition 2.3.2 of \textit{loc. cit.} for this notation.
+Yet it seems reasonable to expect that it extends to $S_K^\Diamond$ with some uniqueness properties.} on $S_K^{\Diamond}$.

 \item (Functoriality) The construction is functorial in Shimura data. \end{enumerate} \end{conj}